 Savannah Harris: Wednesday, October 20th, 2021

-Throughout 2021, With Womens Work presented a group of fourteen artists who were asked to choose a score to interpret and respond to through their own working process.
+Throughout 2021, With Womens Work presented a group of fifteen artists who were asked to choose a score to interpret and respond to through their own working process.

 The Womens Work publication offers an invaluable counterpoint to the male avant-garde canon, evidencing a network of diverse artists relating their score-based practices to the feminist art movement of the 1970s that tended to focus on more traditional visual media.
 Womens Work was republished as a facsimile edition by Primary Information in 2019 edited by James Hoff and Irene Revell.
 As highlighted by Primary Information, the original editors of the magazine were and remain adamant that the works should be performed; that they not remain static as an artifact.